fortheeco/frontend/ReadMe.md

 # Overview

 This file consist of some files for properly using the frontend This folder consists of applications for interacting with the user.
-In the future other technology focused on mobile, desktop and other hardware will be added.
+In the future other technology focused on mobile, desktop and other hardware will be added..

 ## Prerequisites